-1. Student will be able to carefully analyze the fundamental matters on the major doctrines.
-2. Student will be able to deal with the issues in detail rising up out of theological debates.
-3. Student will be able to correlate the truth with overall message scripture.
+1. Student will be able to carefully analyze the fundamental matters on the major doctrines of Church and Salvation.
+2. Student will have good understanding on the reformed Ordo Salutis.
+3. Student will be able to deal with the issues in detail rising up out of theological debates.
+4. Student will be able to correlate the truth with overall message scripture.